SOTVerse: A User-defined Task Space of Single Object Tracking: Related Work

 \subsection{Environment}

 High-quality datasets play a vital role in SOT development.
 Early datasets represented by VIVID \cite{VIVID}, CAVIAR \cite{CAVIAR}, and PETS \cite{PETS} mainly focus on surveillance scenarios, which aim to track humans or cars but lack canonical build standards.
 Since 2013, well-organized benchmarks represented by OTB \cite{OTB2013,OTB2015} are mainly designed for short-term tracking tasks \cite{VOT2017,TC128,UAV,NUS-PRO,Nfs}, which assumes no complete occlusion or target out-of-view happened in this video, as shown in Figure~\ref{fig:environment} (a) and (b).
-The average duration of short-term datasets is always less than one minute, and following benchmarks mainly innovate in video content. (e.g., TC-128 \cite{TC128} evaluates color-enhanced trackers on color sequences; NUS-PRO \cite{NUS-PRO} focuses on tracking pedestrian and rigid objects; UAV123 \cite{UAV} assesses unmanned aerial vehicle tracking performance; PTB-TIR \cite{PTB-TIR} and VOT-TIR \cite{VOT2016} are thermal tracking datasets; GOT-10k \cite{GOT-10k} includes 563 object classes based on the WordNet \cite{WordNet}).
+The average duration of short-term datasets is always less than one minute, and the following benchmarks mainly innovate in video content. (\eg, TC-128 \cite{TC128} evaluates color-enhanced trackers on color sequences; NUS-PRO \cite{NUS-PRO} focuses on tracking pedestrian and rigid objects; UAV123 \cite{UAV} assesses unmanned aerial vehicle tracking performance; PTB-TIR \cite{PTB-TIR} and VOT-TIR \cite{VOT2016} are thermal tracking datasets; GOT-10k \cite{GOT-10k} includes 563 object classes based on the WordNet \cite{WordNet}).

-Recently, researchers propose long-term tracking to satisfy the demands of real scenarios \cite{TLP,OxUvA,VOT2019,LaSOT}.
+Recently, several new benchmarks represented by LaSOT \cite{LaSOT} have proposed long-term tracking to satisfy the demands of real scenarios \cite{TLP,OxUvA}.
 However, it is hard to separate the short-term and long-term in the time dimension.
 Although short-term videos are usually shorter than one minute, only adopting \textit{one minute} as the task boundary is biased.
 Therefore, the VOT competition proposes a new criterion -- a task that allows the target to disappear completely can be regarded as long-term tracking \cite{LT-performance}.
-As shown in Figure~\ref{fig:environment} (c), a target may disappear utterly due to out of view or be fully occluded, which is excluded in the short-term tracking environment.
+In contrast to the two criteria, allowing the object to disappear for a short period is more suitable as the decisive factor for long-term tracking.
+By removing the constraint hidden in the definition of short-term tracking that the target should present in the tracking process, the experimental environment can include more long-term videos to achieve the expansion from a short to a long term.
+As shown in Figure~\ref{fig:environment} (c), a target may disappear utterly due to being out of view or be fully occluded, which is excluded in the short-term tracking environment.